Send the link below via email or IMCopy

 -a web of social relationships that links one person with other people and through them, with other people they know

-Large groups typically have social solidarity than small groups, however they may have more power.
+Large groups typically have less social solidarity than small groups, however they may have more power.

 -number of members a group actually has